Mercedes SL review

 Sat-nav, stereo and infotainment

-As the new SL was just a facelift Merc hasn't fitted the mouse-like controller for the Command Online infotainment system, instead sticking with the old swivel wheel.
+As the latest SL is just a facelift of the old car, Merc hasn't fitted the mouse-like controller for the Command Online infotainment system found on other more modern models.
+Instead its sticks with the old swivel wheel found in dated cars like the SLC (nee SLK).
 It's still easy enough to use and quite responsive.
 There’s also Apple CarPlay integration and a mind-boggling array of other features.

 The colour display is bright but the graphics do look a little dated compared to the new systems you find in BMW and Audi models.
 However, it is nicely integrated into the dash rather than perched on the top, so makes the cabin look a lot better packaged.